Content Map Terms

 BC Mental Health & Substance Use Services (BCMHSUS), an agency of the Provincial Health Services Authority (PHSA), provides a range of substance use and mental health services for children, adolescents and adults across the province.
 To learn more see BC Mental Health & Substance Use Services.

-The information provided in the Be Drug Smart health feature has been adapted from the BC Centre for Disease Control - BC DOAP Opioid Overdose Response Strategy (DOORS), Toward the Heart – Opioid Overdose in BC: Fentanyl on the Rise, accessed Jan 30 2023, Coroner Service – Illicit Drug Overdose Deaths in BC, September 27, 2018, accessed January 30 , 2023, (see Coroners Service - Statistical Reports), and Government of British Columbia – Overdose Awareness in BC – Frequently Asked Questions, accessed January 30, 2023.
+The information provided in the Be Drug Smart health feature has been adapted BC Centre for Disease Control - BC DOAP Opioid Overdose Response Strategy (DOORS), Toward the Heart – Opioid Overdose in BC: Fentanyl on the Rise, accessed Jan 30 2023, Coroner Service – Illicit Drug Overdose Deaths in BC, September 27, 2018, accessed January 30 , 2023, (see Coroners Service - Statistical Reports), and Government of British Columbia – Overdose Awareness in BC – Frequently Asked Questions, accessed January 30, 2023.